This article shows how to synchronize Tempo worklogs with external scripts.

 Exalate supports only create worklog events synchronization.
 If the worklog has been updated or deleted these changes would not be synchronized.

-To apply received Tempo worklogs locally when creating an issue, add the code below to the Incoming sync processor.
+To apply received tempo worklogs locally add the code below to the Incoming sync for new issues(create/change processor)